Search for Dark Matter Annihilation to gamma-rays from SPT-SZ selected Galaxy Clusters: Results

 As pointed out in D23, these values are in conflict with the upper limits obtained from null searches for dark matter annihilation from Milky Way dwarf spheroidal galaxies, whose 95\% c.l. limits on the velocity-averaged annihilation cross-section are around $10^{-26} \rm{cm^3/sec}$~\cite{Dimauro21}.
 Therefore, although our significance does not cross the $5\sigma$ threshold, these enhanced TS values corresponding to (2-3)$\sigma$ significance cannot be by-products of dark matter annihilation.
-These are either statistical fluctuations or caused by some astrophysical processes.
+Furthermore, after considering the look elsewhere effect, given that we have analyzed 350 galaxy clusters~\cite{Gross}, the global $p$-value for the cluster with the highest TS value of around 9.2, is equal to 0.47, which is consistent with the expected background.
+However, if we ignore the look elsewhere effect, and in case the significance increases with additional exposure, then one explanation is that this signal could be due to some astrophysical process resulting from cosmic interactions with gas and photons in the intracluster medium, as pointed out in D23.

 Therefore, we calculate upper limits for the dark matter annihilation cross-section for these clusters.
-We show the 95\% c.l. upper limits on the annihilation cross-section of WIMP dark matter mass for the $b\bar{b}$ annihilation channel in Figure~\ref{fig:figure5} and for the $\tau^+ \tau^-$ channel in Figure~\ref{fig:figure6}.
-Our upper limits are mostly in agreement with other works, which have obtained limits on annihilation cross-section~\cite{DiMauro2023,Ackermann2010,Han2012,Thorpemorgan2021}.
-Among all the clusters with significance $>=2\sigma$, we found the most stringent limit for SPT-CL J2300-5331, viz. $\langle \sigma v \rangle = 9 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for $m_{\chi} = 10$ GeV and $b\bar{b}$ annihilation channel and $\langle \sigma v \rangle = 10.3 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for $m_{\chi} = 10$ GeV and $\tau^+ \tau^-$ annihilation channel.
-We note among the clusters with $>=2\sigma$ signifiance is SPT-CL J2012-5649 (TS = 6.2), which is spatially coincident with the merging cluster Abell 3667.
-We note that this cluster was detected with the highest significance ($>6\sigma$) in our previous work on gamma-ray searches using a point source template~\cite{Manna2024}.
+For the aforementioned four clusters, we show the 95\% c.l. upper limits on the annihilation cross-section as a function of WIMP mass for the $b\bar{b}$ annihilation channel in Figure~\ref{fig:figure5} and for the $\tau^+ \tau^-$ channel in Figure~\ref{fig:figure6}.
+Our upper limits are mostly in agreement with other works, which have obtained upper limits on the annihilation cross-section~\cite{DiMauro2023,Ackermann2010,Han2012,Thorpemorgan2021}.
+A compilation of upper limits for all the remaining galaxy clusters analyzed in this work can be found in Table~\ref{tab:TableIII}, as discussed in Sect.~\ref{sec:level6}.
+Among all the clusters with significance $>=2\sigma$, we found the most stringent limit for SPT-CL J2300-5331, viz. $\langle \sigma v \rangle = 8.85 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for $m_{\chi} = 10$ GeV considering the $b\bar{b}$ annihilation channel, and $\langle \sigma v \rangle = 10.0 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for $m_{\chi} = 10$ GeV and considering the $\tau^+ \tau^-$ annihilation channel.
+We note that one of the clusters with $>=2\sigma$ significance is SPT-CL J2012-5649 (TS = 6.4), which is spatially coincident with the merging cluster Abell 3667.
+This cluster was detected with the highest significance ($>6\sigma$) in our previous work on gamma-ray searches using a point source template~\cite{Manna2024}.